 What is Fast Fashion?
-More and more people are asking themselves this question these days as they realize that the fashion industry has gotten out of control.
+This is a question that more and more people are asking themselves these days as they realize that the fashion industry is out of control.
 And the answer describes fast fashion as a profit-oriented business model in which new trends are constantly being created so that people buy more and more clothes.
-In principle, everyone suffers from fast fashion, along with the environment and society - except for the big fashion brands.
-Fast fashion has a large share of the biggest Environmental problems of our time.
+In the end, the sufferer of Fast Fashion, along with the environment and society, is basically everyone - except the big fashion brands.
+Fast fashion has a large share in the biggest Environmental problems of our time.

-In this article, I would like to show you what fast fashion is, what the causes and consequences of this development in the fashion industry are and what solutions are already in the starting blocks.
+In this article I would like to show you what fast fashion is, what are the causes and consequences of this development of the fashion industry and what solutions are already in the starting blocks.

 Fast Fashion - What is it?

-So what is actually behind the term fast fashion?
-In order to get to know the problem better, we should first find a suitable definition for the term.
+Yes, what is actually behind the term fast fashion?
+To get to know the problem better, we should first find a suitable definition for the term.

-The term fast fashion refers to a corporate strategy that aims to bring new fashions into stores at a high frequency.
+The term fast fashion refers to a corporate strategy whose goal is to bring new fashions into stores at high frequency.

 http://www.fastfashion-dieausstellung.de/de/konsum

 The fashion industry has found a simple but not inconsequential way with fast fashion, Have people buy more of their own products in a short period of time.
-Whereas we used to be used to finding out about the latest fashion trends twice a year (spring/summer & fall/winter collections), today the trends change at least once a month.
-But it's mainly about cheap fashion - because people buy it more often.
-It is only cheap because it is made from cheap materials for cheap wages.
-But because fashion is so cheap, it is bought more often.
-And so that the industry can earn money from it, materials and fashion items have to be produced even faster.
+While we used to be accustomed to the latest fashion trends twice a year (spring/summer & autumn/winter collections), today the trends already renew at least once a month.
+But this is mainly about cheap fashion - because it is bought more often.
+Cheap it is only because it was produced from cheap material for a cheap wage.
+But because the fashion is so cheap, it is bought more often.
+And so that the industry can earn from it, material and fashion pieces must be produced even faster.

 Facts, Statistics & Notes

-To illustrate the problems behind fast fashion, I would like to provide you with some facts and statistics.
+In order to clarify the problem behind fast fashion, I would like to provide you with some facts and statistics.

-• Fashion giant Zara launches around 12,000 new designs every year.₁
+- Fashion giant Zara launches about 12,000 new designs per year.₁

-• The textile industry generates around 3 trillion dollars in sales per year.₂
+- The textile industry makes about $3 trillion in sales per year.₂

-The facts about the development of fast fashion are frightening.
-I would like to give you the Sustainability documentation "The True Cost" to your heart.
+The facts about the development of fast fashion are scary.
+I would like to show you the Sustainability documentation "The True Cost" to the heart.
 You can watch it on Netflix, for example.
-In a short space of time, the movie gives you a great insight into the problem of fast fashion.
+The film explains the problem of fast fashion in a short time.

 Causes of fast fashion

-But I don't want to forget here that, in addition to the greedy fashion brands, the Exponentially growing world population The problem of the increasing demand for clothing is of course an additional reason for the existence of fast fashion.
+But I do not want to forget here that in addition to the greedy fashion brands, of course, the exponentially increasing world population increases the demand for clothing and, of course, this problem is an additional cause of the existence of fast fashion.

-So while the causes of fast fashion are explained quite quickly, the consequences for the environment and society are a little more detailed.
+While the causes of fast fashion are explained quite quickly, the consequences for the environment and society are more detailed.

 Fast Fashion Consequences